- What Is CommSec?

 CommSec Security Measures

 As per the Commsec reviews, Each of its accounts is activated by a password and other security features such as security questions, I-PIN on the registered mobile number, and many more such security features.
-These additional security measures help in securing not just the trading accounts but also the bank accounts linked to them.
-So, the risk assessments are effective.
+These additional security measures help secure not just the trading accounts but also the bank accounts linked to them; compared to other best forex brokers in the market, these measures ensure that risk assessments are effective.

 CommSec Customer Support